 Hazing is not tolerated.
 If you sense your student may be participating in inappropriate activities as a result of membership in a fraternity or sorority, you should contact the Office of Fraternity & Sorority Life or the Office of Student Accountability & Support.
 Calls will be handled in an immediate and discreet manner.

 All fraternities and sororities share the values of scholarship, leadership, service, and brotherhood/sisterhood.
 The University of Missouri fraternity and sorority community is very strong, and all of the chapters fulfill their duties to achieve excellence in these areas.
 Each chapter has its own personality, and the student will sense in what chapter he or she would feel the most comfortable during the recruitment/intake process.

 If you see the chapter you want to join among suspended organizations on the community history page, that means the fraternity or sorority will not be accepting new members until they regain good standing.

-Some chapters require recommendation letters from alumni of their organizations, but it is the chapter’s responsibility to gather this information.
 You do not have to have a letter of recommendation in order to participate in recruitment at MU.
 The MU PHA community prides itself on not emphasizing or requiring Potential New Members to obtain letters of recommendation.
 While you are not required to collect recommendations, you can request one from an alumna from any of the sororities you will be visiting during formal recruitment.
 The alumna does not have to be a member of the MU chapter of their sorority.
 If you do acquire these recommendation letters, they should be sent directly to the chapter.
 More information on where to send letters of recommendation.